No products in the cart.

 4. MAKE PLAYDOUGH

-Pet-Owner PSA: Homemade playdough is extremely toxic to pets due to the high salt content.
-I only found this out after my dog ate a small chunk and I had to call the doggy ER, so now I share this no-so-fun-fact whenever I have the opportunity.
+Pet-Owner PSA: Homemade playdough is extremely toxic to pets due to its high salt content.
+I only found this out after my dog ate a small chunk and I had to call the doggy ER, so now I share this not-so-fun fact whenever I have the opportunity.
 My big guy is fine (he’s enormous and was able to get through it without medical attention) but save yourself the concern and keep it out of your pet’s reach!

 5. START A TABLETOP HERB GARDEN OR RE-GROW VEGETABLES

 And if you’ve never tried re-growing vegetables from your scraps – wow!
-It’s so amazing to watch the process, and a fun science experiment for kids.
+It’s so amazing to watch the process and a fun science experiment for kids.
 I found a great graphic with a list of all the vegetables you can re-grow and which part of the plant you should keep & the instructions to make it happen.
+You can all visit our collection of over 50 kids gardening activities for helpful hints and engaging, hands-on ideas for your budding green-thumbed gardeners.

 Proclaim your kids’ own place in the kitchen with their very own DIY’ed accessories!